We are often asked how on-site engagement drives KPIs like pageviews, time-spent, click-through rates, and user registration.

 Our Audience Development Platform features a suite of moderation tools aimed at fostering an increase in audience engagement and user-generated content.
 In our recent case study with a world-leading national broadcaster, we reported how Viafoura’s enhanced community and user management features resulted in a 23% decrease in flagging, a 62% increase in likes per user, and most impressively a 34% increase in replies to comments, and a 45% increase in new daily user registrations.

 *Last updated November 2016

-Journalists are also more likely to engage in the comments if it’s more than a garbage removal exercise, and instead, connect directly with audience members around the content they produce.
-A recent study with the Engaging News Project and NICD (National Institute for Civil Discourse) found that when journalists engage in the comments, publishers can drive a further 15% reduction in incivility, which drives an increase in audience engagement, time-spent, and user registration.
+Journalists are also more likely to engage in the comments when it’s more than a garbage removal exercise, and instead, they can connect directly with audience members around the content they produce.
+A recent study with the Engaging News Project and NICD (National Institute for Civil Discourse) found that when journalists engage in the comments, media organizations can drive a further 15% reduction in incivility, which drives an increase in audience engagement, time-spent, and user registration.

-Contact an Audience Development Specialist to learn how Viafoura empowers publishers and media companies to engage, discover and grow their audience.
+Contact an Audience Development Specialist to learn how Viafoura empowers media companies to engage, discover and grow their audience.

 CBC drives real conversations below the fold and manages a growing online community with enhanced community and user management features.

 Discover how Viafoura Smart automated algorithmic Moderation (SaaM) automates real-time moderation, on site and across social channels, so you can go all in on engagement.